 In carrying out our work, we have used data firms provide to us through their reporting of transactions and focused on outcomes.
 We have employed different methodologies in this work, from extensive data analytics and broad engagement with market participants to more focused reviews.

 To make it easier for firms, we are consolidating our findings in one place.
 This supports our strategy 2025-2030 commitment to being a smarter regulator.
-We will add new reports to this page, including a review of best execution at wholesale banks later this year.
+We will add new reports as they become available.
 Previously published reports are also available.

 We thank the firms that contributed to this work and enabled us to share these insights.